UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 ### Under/Overfitting

 To build a bit more intuition, what happens if we keep increasing the number of neighbors $K$?
-In fact, the accuracy actually starts to decrease!
+In fact, the cross-validation accuracy actually estimate starts to decrease!
 Let's specify a much larger range of values of $K$ to try in the `param_grid` argument of `GridSearchCV`. {numref}`fig:06-lots-of-ks` shows a plot of estimated accuracy as we vary $K$ from 1 to almost the number of observations in the data set.